AMMSKI/loyalty_app/README.md

 # Customer type user experience

-Customers can easily find and use their loyalty points but accessing the card in their wallet.
-A user can cash in points for rewards or earn points with purchases.
+Customers can easily find and use their loyalty points by accessing the card in their wallet.
+A user can cash in points for rewards or earn points with purchases .

 # Business type user experience

 Business users can customize how thier loyalty card will look to customers.
-THey can scan QR codes to cash rewards or add points to a user.
+They can scan QR codes to cash rewards or add points to a user.
 A business can also track how many users are using thier card and see data on average points per card.

 # Get started
 https://loyalburger.herokuapp.com/